RealDebugg/resource-builder-ts/README.md

 Most of the research made for this to work was done by spAnser and the contributors over at [pioneer-village](https://github.com/spAnser/pioneer-village) their work is amazing, make sure to check their stuff out.

 For a JS only version check out: https://github.com/RealDebugg/resource-builder-js The JS version was built a little differently, resources won't restart automatically.
 You'll also need to initialise every new resource manually (run `yarn` within the resource folder).
-After that, you'll be able to watch/build every initialised resource parallel to each other, however the setup process is the same.
+After that, you'll be able to watch/build every initialised resource individually, however the setup process is the same.

 Both of these boilerplates don't have any native support for UI, if anything it'll probably be added to this version in the future.
 If you're building any type of UI on top of this then you'll have to add the dependencies yourself.